Property Management Guide

 Responsibility for Property

-The responsibility for property control is under the Vice President for Finance and Business Affairs.
+The responsibility for property control is under the Vice President for Finance.

-- Day-to-day property management responsibility has been delegated to the Director of Procurement Services and the Property Manager.
+- Day-to-day property management responsibility has been delegated to the Director of Procurement Services.

 - Vice Presidents, The Chief of Staff, the Commandant, the Athletic Director, Deans, Directors, and Department/Activity Heads are responsible for the custody, maintenance, and reasonable security of all property purchased for, or assigned to, their respective department or activity.

-- All college employees should be concerned with the proper care and security of any equipment which they use or observe.
+- All college employees should be concerned with the proper care and security of any equipment which they use or oversee.

 - Departments and activities should contact the Property Manager for assistance and information relative to the property control program.